wp-plugins/wordpress-simple-survey/readme.txt

 = How do I make the quiz show up in my content? =

-Add the string: [wp-simple-survey] to an article.
+Add the string: [wp-simple-survey-1] to an article.

 == Screenshots ==